2mol/loser-hack/README.md

 Did [Hack Zurich](http://hackzurich.com/) (just like your parents) not want you?

-- because you filled out the application like any sane person fills out a shitty internet form: providing as few personal details as possible
+- because you filled out the application like any sane person fills out a shitty internet form, providing as few personal details as possible
 - because you didn't realize you had to send your resumé, a handwritten motivational letter, and erotic fanfiction featuring the the all-male cast of the Jury in a sensual yet tasteful tropical island setting? (mentioned on the registration page, go look it up)
 - because the only language choices were Java and PHP 4 (list recited purely from memory)
 - because you're not an idea person